What is a coffee enema, why to do them, health benefits, what equipment you need, what coffee and water to use, how to do them, and contraindications.

 Step 5: Let the coffee flow

 Again, take a deep breath and relax your entire body.
 Open the clamp and allow the coffee to flow into you.
 Do this in intervals, closing and opening the clamp, allowing your body to adjust to the coffee flowing in.
 If you feel cramping, stop the flow and take deep breaths until it passes.
+If you are having a hard time holding the coffee, it is perfectly fine to do 2 smaller (1-2 cup) enemas back to back instead of one full 4 cup enema.

 Once all of the coffee is inside of you, remove the enema tip and gently and slowly roll over to your right side.
 Breathe, relax, meditate, listen to your favorite podcast.
 The ideal time to hold the coffee enema is 12-15 minutes.